2016 and 2017 Milestones/Activities

-As of December 31, 2015, approximately 12.6 million gallons of petroleum product has been recovered, and over 5.2 billion gallons of groundwater has been recovered and treated from the three sites comprising the Greenpoint Petroleum Remediation Project.
-In 2015, the project recovered a total of approximately 108,000 gallons of product, while recovering and treating approximately 311 million gallons of groundwater to Clean Water Act standards.
+As of December 31, 2017, approximately 12.7 million gallons of petroleum product has been recovered, and over 5.5 billion gallons of groundwater has been recovered and treated from the three sites comprising the Greenpoint Petroleum Remediation Project.
+In 2017, the project recovered a total of approximately 130,000 gallons of product, while recovering and treating over 360 million gallons of groundwater to Clean Water Act standards.

 ExxonMobil Greenpoint Petroleum Remediation Project (EMGPRP – S224150)

 ExxonMobil began expansion of the soil vapor extraction (SVE) system in OU-7 and OU-8 in 2015.
 Soil vapor extraction is a remediation method where a vacuum is applied to the ground and contamination is removed as a gas.
 During 2015, ExxonMobil completed the installation of piping and instrumentation within the new installed SVE well vaults and performance of pressure testing throughout the SVE network.
-It is expected the OU-7 and OU-8 SVE expansion will be completed in 2016.
+An expansion of teh SVE system in OU-7 and OU-8 was completed in 2016.
 Following the expansion, ExxonMobil conducted a vapor enhanced recovery pilot study in OU-5, OU-7, and OU-8 at recovery wells RW-18, RW-21, and RW-24 through 2017.
 Based on the results of this study, vapor enhanced recovery technology continues to operate at two of the recovery wells (RW-18 and RW-24) as part of normal operations.

 Former Paragon Oil Terminal (S224083) and Apollo Street Creek Parcels (S224122)

-Chevron-Texaco continued to operate 13 product recovery wells in 2016 as part of upgrades to the current product recovery system.
+Chevron-Texaco expanded the from 13 to 17 product recovery wells in 2016 as part of upgrades to the current product recovery system.
 Chevron-Texaco also continued to manually remove product from one upper bulkhead monitoring well (CMW-54) and five lower bulkhead monitoring wells (CMW-57, CMW-58, MW-67, MW-68, and MW-77) on a weekly basis through 2015.
-During the 2015 semiannual warehouse shutdown events, free-product is also recovered from indoor monitoring wells.
+During the 2016 and 2017 semiannual warehouse shutdown events, free-product is also recovered from indoor monitoring wells.

 As part of the treatment system operation and maintenance, Chevron-Texaco routinely performs bulkhead inspections and maintains the boom containment systems along both the former Paragon Oil Terminal and Apollo Street bulkheads.
 Chevron-Texaco continued to reseal bulkhead seams with a marine epoxy and adjusting containment boom on a quarterly basis in 2016 and 2017.
 Four sheens were observed within containment booms along the creek bulkhead during oversight events in 2016 and 2017.
 During teh same time period, four sperate sheens were also observed outside the containment boom system, some of which appear to be the result of upsteam sources not related to the Greenpoint product plume.

 Indoor monitoring wells in the Empire Merchants and the Apollo Street warehouses are inspected monthly, with slab maintenance activities (cracks, seams, and joints are repaired and resealed) are performed twice a year during semiannual warehouse shutdowns to ensure structural integrity of the building and prevent the possibility of vapor intrusion.
 Ambient air quality in the warehouses was monitored on a semi-annual basis, with a total of 18 air samples collected across the site for methane and volatile organic compounds to ensure air quality inside the building is safe.

-As part of the Expanded Extraction and Treatment with Vapor-Phase Recovery System, Chevron-Texaco installed three new recovery wells (CMW-70R, CMW-71R, and CMW-73R [a replacement well for CMW-63R]) in 2015.
-Remedial improvements will continue throughout 2016 andthe Expanded Extraction and Treatment with Vapor-Phase Recovery System includes the following elements:
+As part of the Expanded Extraction and Treatment with Vapor-Phase Recovery System, Chevron-Texaco installed three new recovery wells (CMW-74R, CMW-75R, and PW-2R) in 2016.
+Remedial improvements continued throughout 2016 and 2017, with the Expanded Extraction and Treatment with Vapor-Phase Recovery System includes the following elements: